 How does protein affect fetal growth?

 Since Your Child grows more rapidly during the second and third trimesters, your protein levels during the latter half of the pregnancy are maybe more important than earlier in fetal development.
-Maternal protein intake supports the growth of the fetal brain, especially during the final trimester; so, not getting enough protein during this time period can affect mental functioning of the child.
+Maternal protein intake supports the growth of the fetal brain, especially during the final trimester; so, not getting enough protein during this time period can affect the mental functioning of the child.

 How much protein do I need?